NI STS Modifications

 For applications with extensive cabling, Sisu has added a strain relief rail to the underside of the top plate.
 This allows both ribbon and round cables to be secured with ZIP ties to take the strain off board connectors.

 For cable interface boards (CIB) with high density cable load, Sisu offers a custom lift system as a replacement for the stock hinged frame.
 This reduces cable volume inside the test head since all cables raise the same amount as the CIB frame is evenly lifted.
-The CIB lift shown is now a standard product from Sisu.

 Centralized Light Source

 Integrating a light source directly inside the test head is useful for testing image sensors.
 The system shown raises and lowers the entire light source system to dock with the pogo board.
 Sections are removable to create varying distance between source and sensor.
-Iris is motorized and can be controlled through software.
+The iris is motorized and can be controlled through software.

 For customers who want to add high power instruments or cards above the PXI chassis, Sisu has added internal fans which exhaust directly through the side panels.
 This is particularly useful for cooling FlexRIO or custom boards.